-- (A) Maintain records of demonstrations of spray booth capture efficiency required by paragraph (g)(1) including: - (i) Name of the person(s) conducting the demonstrations; - (ii) Identification of each spray booth, including the Permit Number or Device Identification Number; - (iii) Date and time the demonstrations were conducted; - (iv) Description of the equipment used to conduct the demonstration; - (v) Calibration records for the equipment used to conduct the demonstration; - (vi) Results of the demonstrations conducted for each spray booth; and - (vii) Description of any maintenance and repair activities conducted for each spray booth; - (B) Maintain records of spray booth pressure drop readings as required in paragraphs (k)(5) and (o)(3), or DAS data files as required in paragraph (k)(6); - (C) Maintain records of spray booth final stage filter media replacement, and established minimum pressure drop as required in paragraph (k)(2); and - (D) Maintain records of the exhaust duct visual inspections required by paragraph (1)(1) including: - (i) Name of the person(s) conducting the visual inspection; - (ii) Identification of each spray booth, including the Permit Number or Device Identification Number; - (iii) Date and time the visual inspection was conducted; and

-(m) (3) (D) (iv) A photograph of the spray booth duct taken when the visual inspection was conducted.
+- (A) Maintain records of measurements or demonstrations of spray booth capture efficiency required byrequirements in paragraph (g)(1) including: - (i) Name of the person(s) conducting the measurement or demonstrations; - (ii) Identification of each spray booth, including the Permit Number or Device Identification Number; - (iii) Date and time the demonstrations were conducted; - (iv) Description of the equipment used to conduct the measurement or demonstration; - (v) Calibration records for the equipment used to conduct the measurement or demonstration; - (vi) Results of the measurement or demonstrations conducted for each spray booth; and - (vii) Description of any maintenance and repair activities conducted for each spray booth. - (B) Maintain records of spray booth pressure drop readings as required in paragraphs (k)(5) and (o)(3), or DAS data files as required in paragraph (k)(6): - (C) Maintain records of spray booth final stage filter media replacement, and established minimum pressure drop as required in paragraph (k)(2); and - (D) Maintain records of the exhaust duct visual inspections required by paragraphs (1)(1) and (1)(2) including: - (i) Name of the person(s) conducting the visual inspection; - (ii) Identification of each spray booth, including the Permit Number or Device Identification Number; - (iii) Date and time the visual inspection was conducted; and - (iv) A photograph of the spray booth duct taken when the visual inspection was conducted; and- - (v) Results of analysis of overspray or dried coating for the presence of hexavalent chromium.